ddev/ddev/docs/content/users/install/docker-installation.md

     !!!tip "Install the Docker client if you need it" If you don't have the `docker` client installed, you'll need to install it.
 It is not provided with colima.
 (If `docker help` returns an error, you don't have it.)
 Use `brew install docker` to install it.

-    1. Install colima with `brew install colima` using homebrew or see the other [installation options](https://github.com/abiosoft/colima/blob/main/docs/INSTALL.md).
+    1. Install colima with `brew install colima` using Homebrew or see the other [installation options](https://github.com/abiosoft/colima/blob/main/docs/INSTALL.md).
     2. After installing DDEV configure your system to use mutagen, which is essential for DDEV with Colima, by running `ddev config global --mutagen-enabled`.
     3. Start colima: `colima start --cpu 4 --memory 6 --disk 100 --dns=1.1.1.1` will set up a colima instance with 4 CPUs and 4GB of memory allocated and using DNS server 1.1.1.1 (Cloudflare).
 Your needs may vary.
 After the first start you can just use `colima start`.
 Use `colima start -e` to edit the configuration file.
 (Configuring the DNS server is critical if you're using Pantheon or other tenants of `storage.googleapis.com`.)
     4. `colima status` will show colima's status.